 Infections are more common in prosthetic joints than in natural joints.
-They are frequently caused by perioperative inoculations of bacteria into the joint or by postoperative bacteremia resulting from skin infection, pneumonia, dental procedures, invasive instrumentation, UTI, or possibly falls.
+They are frequently caused by perioperative inoculations of bacteria into the joint or by postoperative bacteremia resulting from skin infection, pneumonia, dental procedures, invasive instrumentation, urinary tract infection, or possibly falls.

-Joint infections develop within 1 yr of surgery in two thirds of cases.
+Joint infections develop within 1 year of surgery in two thirds of cases.
 During the first few months after surgery, the causes are Staphylococcus aureus in 50% of cases, mixed flora in 35%, gram-negative organisms in 10%, and anaerobes in 5%.
-Propionibacterium acnes is especially common in infected prosthetic shoulder joints and may require prolonged culture (up to 2 wk) to detect.
+Propionibacterium acnes is especially common in infected prosthetic shoulder joints and may require prolonged culture (up to 2 weeks) to detect.
 Candida spp infect prosthetic joints in < 5% of cases.

-There is a history of a fall within 2 wk of symptom onset in about 25% of patients and of prior surgical revisions in about 20%.
+There is a history of a fall within 2 weeks of symptom onset in about 25% of patients and of prior surgical revisions in about 20%.

 Some patients have had a postoperative wound infection that appeared to resolve, satisfactory postoperative recovery for many months, and then development of persistent joint pain at rest and during weight bearing.

 Symptoms and signs of prosthetic joint infectious arthritis may include pain, swelling, and limited motion; temperature may be normal.

 The diagnosis of infection in a prosthetic joint often requires a combination of clinical, microbiologic, pathologic, and imaging criteria.
 Communication between a sinus tract and the prosthesis may also be considered diagnostic of infection.

 Synovial fluid should be sampled for cell count and culture.
 X-rays may show loosening of the prosthesis or periosteal reaction but are not diagnostic.
-Technetium-99m bone scanning and indium-labeled WBC scanning are more sensitive than plain x-rays but lack specificity in the immediate postoperative period.
+Technetium-99m bone scanning and indium-labeled white blood cell scanning are more sensitive than plain x-rays but lack specificity in the immediate postoperative period.
 Ultimately, periprosthetic tissue collected at the time of surgery may be sent for culture and histologic analysis.